 How to Enjoy Natural Hot Springs Near Seattle

-When winter’s chill makes your muscles and joints sore, there’s nothing like a warm soak to get you feeling right.
+When the cold makes your muscles and joints sore, there’s nothing like a warm soak to get you feeling right.
 Especially after a good hike.
 But what if you could step off the trail and into a pristine hot tub that’s seemingly waiting just for you?
 Enter winter hot springs.
 And fortunately for residents around the Puget Sound, there are some great local hot springs near Seattle.

 Beyond warming your body, hot springs provide lots of health benefits too.
 They relieve stress, ease joint pain, and soothe muscles.
 While there’s a range of other purported benefits, especially relating to the various minerals found in hot springs, the jury is still out on these claims.
 But the proven benefits are reason enough to take a relaxing dip at one of these hot springs near Seattle.